 You’ve heard about the benefits of influencer marketing, that it can help boost brand awareness, engagement, and sales.
-Maybe you’ve even seen how the likes of OMEGA, AliExpress, and Universal Pictures are smashing their goals by partnering with creators, but you’re yet to test it out yourself.
-These big brands make it look so easy, yet there’s a ton of work that goes into building profitable influencer partnerships.
+In fact, 90% of markters agree that it’s an effective strategy.
+Some brands make it look so easy, yet there’s a lot of work that goes into building profitable influencer partnerships.
 You can’t fire out a stream of DMs on Instagram and hope for the best.
 Knowing how to get influencers to promote your product takes time and a little practice.
-That’s why we’ve put together this post to take you through some best practices to make sure you can get the right influencers to start promoting your products.

 Start with product gifting